ssb22/CedPane/README.md

 Invisalign is a trademark of Align Technology, Inc.
 Java is a registered trademark of Oracle Corporation in the US and possibly other countries.
 Javascript is a trademark of Oracle Corporation in the US.
+Kimi is a trademark of Beijing Moonshot AI Technology Co., Ltd.
 LDS is possibly registered as a trademark in some countries by Intellectual Reserve Inc (owned by the Corporation of the President of The Church of Jesus Christ of Latter-day Saints) but I was unable to find which countries.
 Lego is a trademark of the Lego Group, which does not sponsor, authorize or endorse this document.
 LinkedIn is a registered trademark or trademark of LinkedIn Corporation and its affiliates in the United States and/or other countries.